 Do not pull a dish by your chopsticks.

 Do not use your chopsticks for searching a particular item in your food.

-Good to go with chopsticks now??
+Are you good to go with chopsticks now?
 Show off your chopstick skill and manner!
 And tell your friends if they use them in wrong way!

-Keen on learning more Japanese culture and etiquette?
-Then you may wanna check out these stories listed below!
+If you are keen on learning more Japanese culture and etiquette, then you may enjoy these stories listed below!

 ▽ Related Articles ▽